Madhava-03/Madhava-03/README.md

 - 👋 Hi, I’m Madhav
 - 👀 I’m interested in Learning New Concepts In Programming And Loves To Play With Codes
 - 🌱 I’m currently learning C++ and DSA
-- 📫 You can reach me through mu linkedin https://www.linkedin.com/in/madhav-aghav-84915a2a4/
+- 📫 You can reach me through My linkedin https://www.linkedin.com/in/madhav-aghav-84915a2a4/
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: Work Work And Go Work No Fun Only Facts